profzelonka/karaokeplayer/README.md

 - **Queue System**: Drag and drop songs into a queue and reorder with a few clicks.
 - **Song Lists**: Create and manage song lists for different events or playlists.
 - **Search & Filter**: Insanely fast filter by song name or artist, or jump to an artist’s first letter.
 If you don't have the artist/song, hit the "Send to YouTube" button for quick YouTube search.
-- **2nd Video Popout Window**: Monitor-window allows you a duplciate video window to fullscreen on a second monitor.
+- **2nd Video Popout Window**: Monitor-window allows you a duplicate video window to fullscreen on a second monitor.
 - **Custom Idle Videos**: 82 looping idle videos (downlaod below) when no song is playing, wire.mp4 is the default.
 See additional "idle creator" folder for script to combine logo with your own background videos.
 - **CDG & Video thumbnails!**: When you scan file durations, the program auto-generates thumbnails for each song into the program's "thumbs" folder for easy visual association!